hyper07/dl-fall-2025/README.md

 - **Live Metrics**: Training loss, accuracy, and validation metrics displayed in progress bars
 - **Detailed Logging**: Comprehensive logging to console and training.log file
 - **Model Checkpoints**: Automatic saving of best models during training
+- **Checkpoint Location**: Best-performing weights are saved as `./models/<architecture>/<model_name>_best.keras`

 ### Supported Architectures

 - **ResNet50**: Default choice, good balance of accuracy and speed
 - **VGG16**: Deeper architecture for complex feature extraction
 - **EfficientNet**: Optimized for computational efficiency

+### Architectures (detailed guidance)

+This section explains the key architectures available in the project, their trade-offs, and practical guidance on when to use each one.

+- ResNet50 (recommended default)
+  - Overview: Residual networks use skip connections to enable much deeper models without vanishing gradients.
+ResNet50 is a widely-used, well-balanced backbone that performs strongly on a variety of image tasks.
+  - Pros: Good accuracy for moderate compute, robust feature extraction, stable training behavior.
+  - Cons: Larger than lightweight backbones; moderate inference cost.
+  - When to pick: Default choice for most experiments and when you want reliable embeddings without bespoke tuning.
+  - Feature vectors: We extract from the global average pooling (GAP) layer and optionally apply a Dense reduction to the canonical 1536-dim feature vector used by this project.

+- VGG16 (deeper, simpler blocks)
+  - Overview: VGG-style networks use repeated blocks of convolutional layers.
+They're conceptually simple and easy to reason about but are parameter-heavy.
+  - Pros: Straightforward architecture, sometimes useful as a sanity-check backbone or for transfer learning where simplicity helps.
+  - Cons: Large parameter count and slower inference; fewer accuracy gains per parameter compared with ResNet/EfficientNet.
+  - When to pick: Use when you need a legacy-compatible backbone or when experimenting with feature visualization and layer-wise analysis.
+  - Feature vectors: VGG-based feature maps tend to be higher-dimensional pre-reduction — the pipeline will reduce them to the configured feature dimension (1536 by default) to keep the DB schema consistent.

+- EfficientNet (compute-efficient)
+  - Overview: EfficientNet family scales depth/width/resolution in a principled way to maximize accuracy per FLOP.
+Lightweight variants offer excellent performance for constrained resources.
+  - Pros: Excellent accuracy-to-compute trade-off, especially on mobile/edge devices; variants available across compute budgets.
+  - Cons: Slightly more complex configuration and tuning relative to ResNet; some variants require specific preprocessing/scaling.
+  - When to pick: Choose EfficientNet when you need the best accuracy for a given compute budget or when training/inference will run on limited hardware.
+  - Feature vectors: EfficientNet embeddings are compact and high-quality; we still normalize and (if configured) reduce/pad to the project's feature dimension before storage.

+Recommendations and practical tips
+- Vector dimension: This repository standardizes on 1536-dimensional L2-normalized vectors.
+Make sure `VECTOR_DIMENSION` in your `.env` and any saved `training_summary.json` match the vectors stored in your database.
+- Dual-output models: All supported backbones are used in a dual-output setup (class probabilities + feature vector).
+The feature extraction path is implemented so a single forward pass returns both outputs where possible.
+- Training flags: Use `--device mps` on Apple Silicon for faster training, reduce `--batch_size` if you run out of GPU memory, and use `--progress_bar` / `--quiet` as needed for verbosity control.
+- Reproducibility: If you change the backbone or feature-dimension, regenerate vectors via `python generate_vectors.py` to avoid dimension mismatches during similarity search.

 ### Configuration